-What is there to see in Little Petra
+What is there to see in Little Petra (Siq al-Barid)?

 The first thing that might strike you is the notable absence of big tour groups compared to Petra!
 In fact, the absence of any tourists really.
 You’d be unfortunate to meet a crowd at Little Petra.

 You start in an open plaza area before the space between the rocks narrows.
-A grand temple face carved into the rocks beckons explorers forward, then there are several smaller rooms carved into the rock face to explore up small staircases.
+A grand temple face carved into the rocks beckons explorers forward, and then there are several smaller rooms carved into the rock face to explore up small staircases.

 You then come to a narrow, rocky passageway through the Siq, taking you to “the best view in the world” overlooking the valley beneath.
 We’ll let you decide if it’s the best view!!
-Nonetheless, a fun explore for little ones with a sense of adventure.
+Nonetheless, a fun exploration for little ones with a sense of adventure.